BlackAdam22commits/DAA-Lab/README.md

 ## Repository Conventions

-- Every laboratory week has its own directory.
+- Each laboratory week has its own directory.
-- Every assignment is organized into an individual folder.
+- Every assignment is organized into a separate folder.
-- Each folder contains:
+- Each assignment folder contains the source code, documentation, generated CSV files, and graphs (where applicable).
-  - Source code
-  - Documentation
-  - CSV outputs (where applicable)
-  - Graphs (where applicable)
-- Programs include complexity analysis and observations wherever applicable.
+- Programs include complexity analysis and experimental observations whenever required.

 ---

 ## Future Work

-The repository will be expanded with future laboratory assignments covering topics such as:
+Future laboratory assignments will include:

 - Merge Sort
 - Quick Sort